suntzuisafterU/GPUGraphLayout/src/cpp_notes.md

-Only full tutorial I actually read from: https://www.learncpp.com/ From the creator: https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md
+Only full tutorial I actually read from: https://www.learncpp.com/  <--------- If you are going to look at one thing, this is it!
+From the creator: https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md

 Move semantics: https://stackoverflow.com/a/3109981/11385910